ptrglbvc/federer/README.md

 # Federer

 An HTTP file server meant primarely for streaming media to devices on the local network.
-Like the tennis player, it's a server that's efficient for its size.
+Like the tennis player, it's a server that's efficient for its size (zero dependencies).
 Elegant (as long as you don't read the code).
-And it will probably choke from time to time.
+And it will probably choke from time to time (2019).

+Inspired while taking ThePrimeagen's course [Learn the HTTP Protocol in Go](https://www.boot.dev/courses/learn-http-protocol-golang) with C#.
+I basically got sidetracked, as I was always curious how streaming media via HTTP works, and why seeking videos in particular was not possible in some servers.

 ## Installation